samido/background-job-runner/README.md

 - Supports both Windows and Unix-based systems.
 - Includes retry mechanisms, detailed logging, and security validations.
 - Optional web-based dashboard for job monitoring.
-2. Requirements
-List all the prerequisites for running the project.

-markdown
-Copy code
 ## Requirements

 - PHP >= 8.0 with the following extensions: